India's shunned transgenders struggle to survive

 Hate crimes against the community are common yet few are reported, partly due to a lack of sensitivity by authorities such as the police.

-Last week, an activist fighting for transgender rights had his throat slashed in the southern state of Kerala.
-The previous month, in neighboring Tamil Nadu state, a 42-year-old transgender was strangled to death with a rope.
+Last week, an activist fighting for transgender rights had his throat slashed in Kerala.
+The previous month, in Tamil Nadu, a 42-year-old transgender was strangled to death with a rope.

 HER REAL SELF